Tiffin (confectionery)

-Tiffin is a form of cake-like confection composed of crushed biscuits (most commonly digestive biscuits), sugar, syrup, raisins, cherries and cocoa powder, often covered with a layer of melted striped chocolate.
-Unlike regular cakes, Tiffin does not require baking.
+Tiffin is a form of cake-like confection composed of crushed biscuits (most commonly digestive biscuits), sugar, syrup, raisins, chocolate, and cocoa powder, often covered with a layer of melted striped chocolate.
+Unlike regular cakes, tiffin does not require baking.
 Instead, following preparation of the mixture, the confection is chilled until set.
 As a consequence the product may also be known as "fridge cake" or another similar term.
-It was invented in the early 1900s in Troon, Scotland.

 Products

-The confectioner Cadbury produces a chocolate bar called Tiffin, consisting of biscuit pieces and raisins in chocolate, as part of its Dairy Milk range.
+The confectioner Cadbury produces a chocolate bar called Tiffin as part of its Dairy Milk range; it consists of biscuit pieces and raisins in chocolate.